 A minimum of three public meetings or workshops are required.
 However, LPCs are encouraged to work with the consultant and state teams to creatively and consistently engage the public throughout the planning process beyond the three meetings.
 To this end, initiatives and activities to promote and encourage participation by all sectors of the local population are encouraged, including focus groups, an interactive web presence, charrettes, surveys, information booths, and even storefront information centers.

 What milestone dates have been established for project deliverables?

-The final DRI Strategic Investment Plan must be completed in March of 2019.
-Other anticipated milestones have been established to ensure project components are completed in time to meet the plan target date:
+All final DRI Strategic Investment Plans must be completed by the end of March of 2020.
+Other anticipated milestones target dates have been established to ensure project components are completed in time to meet the plan completion date:

 What website resources will be available for each DRI municipality?

 The state has developed a DRI project website: https://www.ny.gov/dri which provides general program information and includes a webpage with information and announcements for each of the ten downtowns selected to participate in the third round of the DRI.
 Information posted on the website includes DRI applications, maps of each of the downtowns, meeting and event notices, and other relevant and useful information.
 The website also retains information about prior rounds of the DRI, including copies of the plans and lists of projects awarded DRI funding.